tree-sitter/tree-sitter/docs/section-8-code-navigation-systems.md

 ## Tagging and captures

 Code navigation systems using Tree-sitter need to use queries and captures to categorize and label different syntactic nodes, such as functions, built-ins, operators, and variables.
-A reverse-DNS-style notation is recommendedfor these captures, and provide guidelines below for naming captures of a given syntax node.
+A reverse-DNS-style notation is recommended for these captures, and provide guidelines below for naming captures of a given syntax node.
 User applications may extend (or only recognize a subset of) these capture names, but it is desirable to standardize on the names below when supported by a given system or language.

 | Category                 | Tag                         |
 |--------------------------|-----------------------------|